cbworden/shake-doc/products.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The file *<event_id>.kmz* enables the user to view the
-ShakeMap within Google Earth (or other KML-compliant application).
+ShakeMap within Google Earth (or other KML-compliant applications).
 A
 color-scaled intensity overlay is provided along with a complete station list,
 contours and polygons of intensity and peak ground motion, a fault representation (if
 provided), epicenter indicator, intensity scale, and a USGS logo.
 The